Doctrine Online Tutorials

 • Eisenhower Doctrine – American policy on the Middle East

-• Giedroyc Doctrine – political doctrine
+• Giedroyc Doctrine – Political doctrine urging reconciliation among European countries

 • Hallstein Doctrine – 1955–1970 one-Germany policy during the Cold War